meceware/meceware.com/docs/fullpage-for-elementor.md

 ![FullPage for Elementor Section Navigation Options](assets/fullpage-for-elementor/navigation-section-options.jpg "Section Navigation Options")

 * *Section Navigation Style*: You can select the navigation bullet style with this option.
+* *Show*: You can show or hide the navigation bullets with this option responsively.
 * *Main Color*: You can choose the primary color of the bullets.
 * *Hover Color*: You can choose the primary color of the bullets when mouse is on the bullets.
 * *Active Color*: You can choose the primary color when the section bullet is active.
+* *Space*: You can specify the distance from left/right of navigation bullets using this option.
 * *Tooltip Background Color*: You can choose the background of the tooltips.
 * *Tooltip Text Color*: You can choose the text color of the tooltips.
 * *Show Active Tooltip*: When this option is enabled, the tooltip for the active section will be visible next to the navigation bullet.